How to Care for Latex Pillows

 Latex pillows should not be washed in a traditional washing machine.
-They should not be wringed out or left out in the hot sun.
 Care for a latex pillow involves a different set of steps.
 You can still keep it clean and fresh.
 You will just have to change your approach to washing pillows.

 Steps for washing latex pillows: